damonjavert/jps2sm/README.md

 ## Features
 * Create upload to SM by automatically retrieving all data on JPS, including english and original titles, group description, release information (format / media / bitrate etc.), group images, contributing artists, original titles, mediainfo data and remaster information if applicable.
-* Upload all torrents in a torrent group or specify 1 or more release urls in a group.
+* Upload by specifiyng a JPS group or release `--url`
-* Upload all your (or someone elses) personally uploaded or currently seeding torrents at JPS with `--batchuser` mode
+* Upload all your (or someone elses) personally uploaded / seeding / snatched torrents with `--batchupload` / `--batchseeding` / `--batchsnatched`
+* Contribute to SM  by uploading ALL non-large recent torrents to SM with `--batchrecent` mode.
+Note: This mode will prompt you to continue once the JPS data has been downloaded.
+Torrents over 1Gb are skipped.
 * Search for your media files specified in `MediaDirectories` and run [Mediainfo](https://mediaarea.net/en/MediaInfo) against them and save the output to the 'mediainfo' field and parse the data to populate the codec, container, audioformat and resolution fields.
 DVD ISOs are automatically extracted and Mediainfo is run against the VOB files, BR ISO images are not currently supported in the pyunpack module.
 * Exclude certain audioformats, medias or categories with `--excaudioformat` , `--excmedia` and `--exccategory`
 * Test your uploads with `--dryrun` mode.

 ## How to use
 Windows, Mac and Linux users can use the latest compiled binary on the releases page: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases
+The current compile binaries are out of date, with some features missing, if you can for now, use the python code.

 ### Quickstart
 Download the binary release for your platform: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases